At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 - Employees and job applicants

 We will maintain detailed employee records to manage current staff and to make payments to current and past employees.

-We may store their personal details alongside any other information provided by people who express an interest in working for Arthritis Research UK or Arthritis Care, whether via a formal application or expressed informally.
+We may store their personal details alongside any other information provided by people who express an interest in working for us, whether via a formal application or expressed informally.

 - Researchers and suppliers

 We will store contact details and financial details of researchers and suppliers in order to manage and process grants, contracts and payments.

 We will retain a directory of researchers and suppliers in order to issue future offers.

 We will use information we collect about your internet browsing to identify your approximate location, to block disruptive or unauthorised use, to record or limit traffic, and to improve our site to ensure that content is presented in the most effective manner for you and for your computer.